Traumatic brain injury claims

 - Persons aged over 75 years

-- Alcohol use by the victim or the person causing the injury contribute to a large share of brain injury statistics
+- Alcohol use by the victim or the person causing the injury contributes to a large share of brain injury statistics

 Types of Traumatic Brain Injury